MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-model-in-flow.md

 ![Schema box](media/schema.png "Schema box")

-13. To retreive the name of the detected object or objects on the image, add the **Get a record** action from Common Data Service.
+13. To retreive the name of the detected object or objects on the image, add the **Get a record** action from Common Data Service (current Environment).
 14. On the **Get a record** screen, select **AI Object Detection Labels** in the **Entity Name** box, and in **Item identifier** enter **tagId**.

     When you add **tagId** as Item identifier an *apply to each* loop is automatically added.
 This loops all the object tags that are detected on the image that is provided by the flow trigger.